 CESO’s work in Latin America and the Caribbean is being carried out through long term collaboration with local program partners.

-Project undertaken with the financial support of the Government of Canada provided through the Canadian International Development Agency (CIDA).
+Project undertaken with the financial support of the Government of Canada provided through the Foreign Affairs, Trade and Development Canada.

 Consortium for Haiti: improving governance, education and economic development